Blog

 Earlier this year, the UK government released several statistics relating to Personal Independence Payment (PIP) claims.
 One such statistic was that 46% of PIP claims are rejected.
 This is typically because the claimant has not provided enough evidence.

 Our best advice is to always take rejected claims to a tribunal.
-Over 72% of PIP tribunals result in a decision being overturned in the claimant's favour.
+Over 72% of PIP tribunals result in a decision being overturned in the claimant’s favour.
 This usually happens because the tribunal will draw a different conclusion based on the same evidence, cogent oral advice given by the claimant, or new evidence provided at the hearing.
+If you are appealing to the First Tier Tribunal, you must complete an appeal form accurately and submit it with all necessary supporting documents.

 Question 1: The way you look